-

 Sparky Left

-The power is off… again!
-The utility company warned us that it would cut power in case of fire danger.
-There is no fire, or fire danger.
-Power is just gone in a patchwork pattern through the countryside.
-We have … Continue reading
+The power is off… again.
+The utility company warned us: they’d cut power in case of fire danger.
+There’s no fire.
+No fire danger.
+Still, the power’s gone—in a patchwork pattern across the countryside.
+Something broke.
+And it keeps breaking. … Continue reading

 Posted in Commentary